 The idea of developing Labrador's water resources dated back to the early 20th century.
 The first formal proposal to develop Hamilton Falls (later renamed Churchill Falls) was formulated in 1907 but the expense, the isolated nature of the site, and technological barriers stalled the project.
 In 1915 a French-Canadian engineer, Wilfred Thibaudeau surveyed the Labrador Plateau, and recommended that a "Channel Scheme" be used to divert the water from the river before it arrived at the falls, and return it back to the river below the falls to obtain as much height as possible.
 As the Labrador Plateau formed a natural basin this scheme would negate the need to build a large concrete dam to hold the water.
 Nothing came of this idea until 1942, when the Aluminium Company of Canada (Alcan) seized on Thibaudeau's idea to develop the river's energy capabilities.
 The amount of power that can be generated from a hydro-electric plant depends on the volume of water available to turn the turbines and on how far the water falls - the head -- before it hit the turbines.
 Alcan's proposal was deemed too expensive as there was no cheap way to transport workers and materials into the site, and no way to efficiently transmit the electricity out of Labrador to the nearest power grid.

-Once a buyer was found for the power - Hydro-Québec - which in itself took years, the project broke ground in 1966.
-At the time it was the largest construction project in North America, employing 30,000 workers over its seven-year construction period, 6200 at its peak.
+Once a buyer was found for the power - Hydro-Quebec - which in itself took years, the project broke ground in 1966.
+At the time it was the largest construction project in North America, employing thousands of workers over its seven-year construction period, with 6200 employed at its peak.
 Water from the rapids above the falls, and water diverted from the Churchill Falls, provide the energy for the massive hydro-electric project.

 The heart of the hydro-generating power plant is the 5,428,500 kilowatt underground power station.
 Soon after the 1974 completion of the Churchill Falls project, the Newfoundland government purchased controlling interest in the CFLCo, the parent company which controlled the hydro project.